-99. An OSV will perform a pre-lay survey as part of the cable installations, this will be done after the vessel is loaded and has arrived at site to ensure no changes that will affect the cable installation have occurred since the previous surveys.
+101. An OSV will perform a pre-lay survey as part of the cable installations, this will be done after the vessel is loaded and has arrived at site to ensure no changes that will affect the cable installation have occurred since the previous surveys.
 A Remote Operated Vehicle (ROV) will be used to carry out the pre-lay survey.
-The vessel will also be equipped with geophysical survey equipment (e.g. a multi-beam echosounder) should it be required.
+The vessel will also be equipped with geophysical survey equipment (e.g. a MBES) should it be required.

-Inter-Array and Interconnector Cable Installation Stage IAC3 - Cable Installation
+7.1.2.3 Inter-Array and Interconnector Cable Installation Stage IAC3 - Cable Installation

-100. In the event that the cable installation Contractor proposes an installation procedure involving a burial tool that has not previously been proven in similar ground conditions, it will be necessary to carry out a trial to test the capability of the burial tool to achieve the required burial depth.
+- 102. In the event that the cable installation Contractor proposes an installation procedure involving a burial tool that has not previously been proven in similar ground conditions, it will be necessary to carry out a trial to test the capability of the burial tool to achieve the required burial depth.
 The results of the trial will be used to confirm the adequacy of the tool or to inform minor adjustments to the tool, to be made whilst offshore, to ensure its adequacy.
-This approach will assist in minimising the risk of ineffective cable burial and thus of the deployment of rock protection.
-If trenching trials are required, these would involve the installation of up to three test cables each approximately 1 km in length within the Wind Farm Area; the test cables would then be removed and returned to the vessel deck.
-The trials would take place prior to cable installation commencing.
-It is not yet confirmed that such trials will be required.
-Should it be deemed that
+This approach will assist in minimising the risk of ineffective cable burial and thus of the deployment of rock protection. trenching trials.
+These trials involve the installation of up to three test cables each approximately 1 km in length within the Wind Farm Area; the test cables would then be removed and returned to the vessel deck.
+The trials will take place prior to cable installation commencing. - 103.

-- amendments to the Offshore Consents are required to cover this activity, a variation would be sought by NnGOWL. - 101.
 Cable installation will be undertaken by the CLV which has been pre-loaded with the subsea cable lengths stored on cable carousels.
-The cables are installed between the turbines and between the turbines and OSPs to form the 'strings' of turbines.
-The installation methodology from OSP to turbine is very similar to that of the turbine to turbine. - 102.
+The cables are installed between the turbines and between the

+- turbines and OSPs to form the 'strings' of turbines.
+The installation methodology from OSP to turbine is very similar to that of the turbine to turbine. - 104.
 Prior to first end pull-in operations preparation teams will be deployed to rig the turbine jackets and/or OSP jackets with all the required pull-in equipment and material.
-Preparation teams will be transferred using the walk to work vessel and / or by CTV.
-Sets of pull-in equipment will be available to allow the preparation teams to prepare sufficient pull-in locations simultaneously. - 103.
+Preparation teams will be transferred using the walk to work vessel and/or by CTV.
+Sets of pull-in equipment will be available to allow the preparation teams to prepare sufficient pull-in locations simultaneously. - 105.
 The following steps describe the key stages in the first end cable pull-in process: - The pull-in hoisting equipment will be lifted onto and set up on the turbine or OSP foundation. - The assembled CPS will be arranged on the deck of the CLV and the sealed end of the cable will be pulled from the carousel and through the CPS on the back deck of the CLV. - The messenger wire is pre-installed in the foundation J Tubes prior to load out.
 It will be recovered from the foundation J-tube to the CLV by means of an ROV.
 It will then be connected to the front of the cable on the CLV. - The cable will then be pulled off the CLV and into the J tube by the messenger wire.
 This will be controlled by a team on the foundation controller a winch and a team monitoring the cable on the CLV.
-An ROV will also monitor entry of the cable into the J Tube. - The cable will be secured in the foundation by means of a hang off clamp to ensure it does not slip back down the J Tube. - 104.
+An ROV will also monitor entry of the cable into the J Tube. - The cable will be secured in the foundation by means of a hang off clamp to ensure it does not slip back down the J Tube. - 106.
 A typical cable 1st End Pull-in operation is illustrated Figure 7-2 and described below.